KevinLinkz/UITestingFramework/README.md

 Improvements would be needed:
 1. Actually, I didn't make log.
 I think it's enough to use ExtentReport for logs.
-2. I don't know about uses singleton pattern, it's good or no. because so many config and trouble to thread access the same variable.
+2. I don't know about uses singleton pattern, it's good or no. because so many config and trouble for the thread access same variable.

 I hope my experiment can give you an idea.
 Thank You.